Michael Keaton

 Michael Keaton in 'Batman Returns'

-The actor managed to move away from the superhero image that stuck to him, appearing in melodramas "Speechless," "The Paper," "Multiplicity," and in 1997 he worked on the set of Quentin Tarantino's crime thriller "Jackie Brown" with Robert De Niro and Samuel L. Jackson.
+The actor successfully broke away from the superhero image that had stuck to him, appearing in melodramas "Speechless," "The Paper," and "Multiplicity," before working on Quentin Tarantino's crime thriller "Jackie Brown" in 1997 alongside Robert De Niro and Samuel L. Jackson.

 Michael Keaton in 'Jackie Brown'